• What is Copywriting?

 Woman sits at cafe in Paris wearing a red beret and eating a baguette.

-Let’s talk about the downsides of of road number one before we talk about the upsides.
-First, in order to work for a company overseas, they usually have to approve you for a work visa and that can be challenging to find a company that will be willing to do that.
+Let’s talk about the downsides of road number one before we talk about the upsides.
+First, to work for a company overseas, they usually have to approve you for a work visa and that can be challenging to find a company that will be willing to do that.
 (It can be expensive and require a lot of paperwork.)

 Now, for a few of the upsides.
 For companies overseas that are specifically advertising to an American audience, hiring an American copywriter can be the best way to ensure that their copy resonates with that audience.
-This is an excellent scenario for a copywriter; you get all the benefits of working for a company, while still writing in your native tongue.
+This is an excellent scenario for a copywriter; you get all the benefits of working for a company while still writing in your native tongue.

 Another upside of this scenario is that you have the built-in social circle of your office.
 Moving to another country can be lonely, but having a group of coworkers that you can occasionally socialize with will help to make this a bit easier.
+And they’ll be able to show you the ropes of living in that area.
+Consider all the things that go with moving to a new place: Just navigating the transit system can be a huge challenge.

 Now, let’s explore scenario two: working overseas and writing for freelance clients.